 Contracts are often exchanged late, and far too often well after we have started work.
 If you can not get a contract before you start work, at the very least insist on a deal memo (or letter of agreement) that confirms payment and key design dates.
 First payments may be paid under the deal memo, and you should make sure you receive first payment before you start.

 An agent is someone who represents you.
-Most live performance designers start their careers without an agent, and some professional designers choose to continue to self-represent.
+Most designers start their careers without an agent, and some professional designers choose to continue to self-represent.

 A good agent is worth their commission, and a good relationship with your agent is essential to making it worthwhile.
 Agents are not location-specific – the best agent for you might be based in another state or territory.
 Expect to be in regular contact with your agent – this may be daily when you are negotiating a contract.
 Even when you have an agent it is a shared responsibility to find, negotiate and secure work.